umbraco/rfcs/docs/0000-rfc-styleguide.md

 ## Out of Scope

-* discussing tooling, this is an RFC about the content of a style guide.
+* Discussing tooling, this is an RFC about the content of a style guide.

 ## Unresolved Issues